 - Flip patties, lower heat to medium and cook for another 7-8 minutes or until you can no longer see pink.
 Do not cut into the patties!

-- Lower fire to medium-low, partially cover and cook for 15 minutes.
+- Turn fire to low, completely cover skillet and cook for 10 minutes.

 - Once time is up, remove patties from skillet, leaving the onions and beef broth.